-How Netskope SSE Supports the Zero Trust Journey
+How Netskope GovCloud Supports the Zero Trust Journey

-Rather than traditional perimeter security's binary allow-or-block policy controls for ports, protocols, domains, URLs, and applications, Netskope Intelligent SSE assesses transactional risks for each session.
+Rather than traditional perimeter security's binary allow-or-block policy controls for ports, protocols, domains, URLs, and applications, Netskope GovCloud assesses transactional risks for each session.
 No networks, devices, or users are trusted implicitly.
+Netskope GovCloud is the government authorized instance of the Netskope Intelligent SSE platform and powered by the NewEdge network, used by thousands of commercial organizations around the world.
+Moreover, Netskope GovCloud is a FedRAMP High authorized platform for cloud-delivered cybersecurity services.

-The heart of the Netskope One platform and the Intelligent SSE component is the Zero Trust Engine.
-As the underlying technology powering Netskope Intelligent SSE, the engine supports application risk profiles, user risk profiles, and device securityposture checks, and can exchange these risk profiles with third-party security solutions.
+The heart of the Netskope One platform and the Intelligent SSE component is powered by the Netskope Zero Trust Engine, which supports application risk profiles, user risk profiles, and device security-posture checks, and can exchange these risk profiles with third-party security solutions.
 It integrates with leading IAM solutions for identity services and multi-factor authentication (MFA) and can request step-up authentication depending on the transactional risk of the session.

-Finally, comprehensive security monitoring within Netskope Intelligent SSE uses business intelligence analytics and data visualizations to support refinement of an organization's zero trust least-privilege policies.
+Finally, comprehensive security monitoring within Netskope GovCloud uses business intelligence analytics and data visualizations to support refinement of an organization's zero trust least-privilege policies.
 Dashboards and charts identify any noteworthy user risks, data movement between application instances, application risk profiles and trends, and concerning user behaviors.
 The same rich context that enables adaptive leastprivilege access controls is available across a 3-, 6-, or 13-month time horizon.

-Netskope Intelligent SSE and the Zero Trust Engine offer significant benefits for any business with workloads in the cloud.
+Netskope GovCloud and the Zero Trust Engine offer significant benefits for any business with workloads in the cloud.
 Following are six key use cases that highlight its value.

-Netskope Intelligent SSE makes access decisions using adaptive controls based on rich context and user input, enhanced by more than 100 unique detailed activities for thousands of applications.
-For example, if Netskope Intelligent SSE has a dozen activity controls for a given application and detects risk based on user and session context, it can appropriately limit the user's behaviors within the application rather than simply blocking access to the software.
+Netskope GovCloud leveraging Intelligent SSE makes access decisions using adaptive controls based on rich context and user input, enhanced by more than 100 unique detailed activities for thousands of applications.
+For example, if Netskope GovCloud has a dozen activity controls for a given application and detects risk based on user and session context, it can appropriately limit the user's behaviors within the application rather than simply blocking access to the software.